iamtheblackunicorn/Helply/README.markdown

 $ keytool -genkey -v -keystore key.jks -keyalg RSA -keysize 2048 -validity 10000 -alias key
 ```
 Please note to execute this and move the file `key.jks` to `android/app`.

-## LAYOUT :nail_care:

-This app has three screens.

-- The first screen has some text to prompt the user to speak.
-A refugee would ask for help here by pressing the microphone button.
-- The second screen would pop up when offers for the user's query are found.
-These offers are shown with an image and a title.
-The image used in the app is a ***PLACEHOLDER***.
-- When the user clicks on one of the offers, more information is shown about the facility.

-## DISCLAIMER :warning:

-The images used here are my own and I am doing this for a uni project.
-The images in the app are strictly placeholders!
-The design and color scheme is also strictly prototypical!

 ## NOTE :scroll: